aurelia/polyfills/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-The Object.assign(), String, Number and Array polyfills come from the MDN documentation.
-The collections polyfills come from https://github.com/WebReflection/es6-collections.
+The String, Number and Array polyfills come from the MDN documentation.
+The collections, Symbol and Object.assign polyfills come from https://github.com/WebReflection.
 The Reflect.construct polyfill is based on the CoreJS implementation.
 Many thanks to the individuals who worked so hard on these implementations.
-License are included below.
+Licenses are included below.

 ====